Delivering the political and regulatory advice to help your business succeed

-Richard joined Lansons as a board director in early 2010 to set up Lansons’ regulatory consulting practice.
+He was formally a board director and in early 2010 he set up Lansons’ regulatory consulting practice.
 His first career was in the Civil Service mainly focusing on various aspects of consumer protection policy and latterly as a senior insurance regulator.
 In the late ‘90s he was Head of Life and Pensions at the Association of British Insurers dealing mainly with the reputational consequences of the pensions mis-selling crisis.
 In 2002 he set up a successful regulatory consultancy for a city law firm.
 Today he advises a wide range of financial services clients on regulatory issues, problems and opportunities.

 Shirley joined Lansons from J.P.
 Morgan in 1994 and is a director and partner.
 She provides strategic advice to - and implements programmes for - a range of our clients, and brings experience of working in Spain and Belgium to head our international team.
 Shirley’s experience has included launching and providing ongoing strategic advice for NOW: Pensions, directing the programme for the institutional investment business at J.P.
 Morgan, providing strategic advice and implementing a programme for the Association of the Luxembourg Fund Industry and advising Societe Generale Securities Services.